-BYkids currently has five completed films.
+BYkids currently has seven completed films.
 With the help of expert mentors, kids around the world tell their own stories, in their own words, through documentary film.
 Come see the world through their eyes.

 12-year-old Edelsin Linette Mendez illuminates the consequences of climate change on the coffee market, her community’s traditional source of livelihood and Nicaragua’s primary agricultural product.